bartlettmic/pi-weather/README.md

 ```

 * IN THE FUTURE accessing the page should be enough to kick-start all the periodic updates.
 For right now, you must run `node weather.js` to update anything on the page.
-* Todo:
-    * Add periodic functions
-    * Add photon code to this repository